wizardishungry/jonwillia.ms/_posts/2024-04-09-cilanto-corn-black-bean-salad.md

 1. Rough cut the *cilantro*, throw into bowl.
 2. Add the *beans* and *corn*.
-3. Cut up the *jalepeños* and add them.
+3. Cut up the *jalapeños* and add them.
 Don't touch your eyes.
 4. Add the juice of 4 *limes*.
 This will help the salad keep in the fridge for a couple days.
 5. Cut up the *red onion* and add it.
 6. Toss a bit.